Decibels & Instruments & Mutes: the backstory

 - A (muted) J. B. Ceruti violin from Cremona (1802) on permanent loan from the Elise Mathilde Foundation

-- A rare frame violin, also known as mute violins, with a delicate, surprisingly overtone-rich sound (ca. 1870 and 1970)
+- A rare frame violin, also known as a mute violin, with a delicate, surprisingly overtone-rich sound (ca. 1870)

 - A custom-made Violectra electric violin (2007)